 Flutter has gained immense popularity because the applications that are developed in Flutter work well both on Android and iOS.

-Flutter is extremely powerful in that it offers an exclusive package that can be used for a variety of purposes in the end-to-end application development process while building a spectrum of applications.
+Flutter is extremely powerful and offers an exclusive package that can be used for a variety of purposes in the end-to-end application development process while building a spectrum of applications.

-So, it should come as no surprise that companies such as Google, Tencent, eBay, Groupon, The New York Times, and other big firms make use of Flutter extensively.
+So, it should come as no surprise that companies such as Google, Tencent, eBay, Groupon, The New York Times, and other big firms use Flutter extensively.

 Following are some of the advantages of using Flutter: